Tilray Inc (NASDAQ:TLRY) Shares Bought by Benedetti & Gucer Inc.

 A number of other large investors also recently bought and sold shares of TLRY.
 Polianta Ltd grew its holdings in shares of Tilray by 6.9% during the fourth quarter.
 Polianta Ltd now owns 115,700 shares of the company’s stock worth $813,000 after buying an additional 7,500 shares in the last quarter.
 Traynor Capital Management Inc. grew its holdings in shares of Tilray by 33.0% during the third quarter.
 Traynor Capital Management Inc. now owns 24,356 shares of the company’s stock worth $274,000 after buying an additional 6,050 shares in the last quarter.
 Truist Financial Corp grew its holdings in shares of Tilray by 13.0% during the third quarter.
 Truist Financial Corp now owns 27,156 shares of the company’s stock worth $307,000 after buying an additional 3,120 shares in the last quarter.
 Mercer Global Advisors Inc. ADV grew its holdings in shares of Tilray by 20.5% during the third quarter.
 Mercer Global Advisors Inc. ADV now owns 16,420 shares of the company’s stock worth $185,000 after buying an additional 2,795 shares in the last quarter.
 Finally, Cambridge Investment Research Advisors Inc. grew its holdings in shares of Tilray by 26.5% during the third quarter.
 Cambridge Investment Research Advisors Inc. now owns 149,100 shares of the company’s stock worth $1,683,000 after buying an additional 31,220 shares in the last quarter.
 Institutional investors own 12.45% of the company’s stock.

 A number of research firms have recently issued reports on TLRY.
-Cantor Fitzgerald dropped their target price on shares of Tilray from $11.80 to $7.40 and set a “neutral” rating for the company in a report on Friday, January 7th.
 Zacks Investment Research raised shares of Tilray from a “sell” rating to a “hold” rating in a report on Wednesday, December 22nd.
-MKM Partners dropped their price objective on shares of Tilray from $10.00 to $8.00 and set a “neutral” rating for the company in a report on Tuesday, January 11th.
-Alliance Global Partners dropped their price objective on shares of Tilray from $12.00 to $7.00 in a report on Friday, January 7th.
-Finally, Piper Sandler dropped their price objective on shares of Tilray from $8.00 to $6.00 and set a “neutral” rating for the company in a report on Thursday.
+MKM Partners dropped their target price on shares of Tilray from $10.00 to $8.00 and set a “neutral” rating for the company in a report on Tuesday, January 11th.
+Canaccord Genuity Group raised shares of Tilray from a “hold” rating to a “buy” rating and set a $9.00 price objective for the company in a report on Friday, March 4th.
+Piper Sandler dropped their price objective on shares of Tilray from $8.00 to $6.00 and set a “neutral” rating for the company in a report on Thursday.
+Finally, Canaccord Genuity Group raised shares of Tilray from a “hold” rating to a “buy” rating and set a $9.00 price objective for the company in a report on Friday, March 4th.
 One research analyst has rated the stock with a sell rating, nine have given a hold rating and five have assigned a buy rating to the company.
 Based on data from MarketBeat, Tilray presently has a consensus rating of “Hold” and an average target price of $10.45.

 Tilray (NASDAQ:TLRY – Get Rating) last announced its earnings results on Monday, January 10th.
 The company reported $0.03 earnings per share for the quarter, topping the Thomson Reuters’ consensus estimate of ($0.09) by $0.12.
 The company had revenue of $155.10 million during the quarter, compared to analyst estimates of $171.57 million.
 Tilray had a negative net margin of 66.64% and a negative return on equity of 2.57%.
 The business’s revenue for the quarter was up 19.8% on a year-over-year basis.
 Sell-side analysts anticipate that Tilray Inc will post -0.24 EPS for the current fiscal year.